shalabycr7/Udacity-webTrack-project-1/README.md

 #### External resources,

-* Thanks to [UsfulAngel.com](https://usefulangle.com/post/113/javascript-detecting-element-visible-during-scroll) for clearifing **the concept of Intersection Observer API.**,
+* Thanks to [UsfulAngel.com](https://usefulangle.com/post/113/javascript-detecting-element-visible-during-scroll) for clearifing **the concept of Intersection Observer API.**